 Some expiring or terminating contracts similarly add a range of close-down activities to the scheduled workload.
 Some also might continue to need scheduled activities to be performed for a period following expiry or termination.

 So, how does a Contract Manager cope with an ever-increasing inventory of active contracts?
+Let's look at how contract tracking systems and dedicated solutions can help.

 First, maintain records of the scope and volume of work, like a calendar of scheduled activities including planned holidays and training, timesheets, calculation of various statistics and trends, plus anything else easily gathered that presents a clear workload picture.